MatthewRayfield/brainspin/README.md

 and hey ! people liked it. i don't think it led to any projects. but it led to gooooood times. and isn't that why we're here after all ?

+## HOW TO

+1. download errything & open index.html ( or visit https://matthew.rayfield.world/brainspin )
+2. look at the 2 things surrounding the +
+3. come up with an idea
+4. click to spin again
+5. loooop to step 2 until 💦

 ## FAQ (lol)

-- wut about citing your sources ?!?
+- wut about citing your image sources ?!?
-    - yes fair. but seee i never intended this to leave my junk server. hence why it took me 3 years to put it in git. but here we are.
+    - yes fair. but seee i never intended this to leave my junk server. hence why it took me 3 years to put it in git. and here we are.
 BUT these truly were mostly grabbed from my twitter likes. ~~so you can find those herrre https://twitter.com/matthewrayfield/likes~~ okay big oof. twatter sux ass now. apparently it's not possible to make your likes public : [ . idk what's going on over there. buuuut these images are pretty findable with reverse image search 🫡 like the internet indended
+- can i add my own images ?
+    - yes
+- why is the images folder called images2 ?
+    - it was probably the second one